-There are a range of formats we can use based on what method best fits your teaching strengths, subject matter, and time constraints.
+There are a range of formats we can use based on what method best fits your teaching strengths, subject matter and time constraints.
 Below you will find examples of the various media production styles that are available to create content for your course.

 For certain material, recording with a green screen may be used to provide a more immersive teaching and viewing experience.

-Shooting in the field is a great option for demonstrations, training videos, and location-specific information.
+Shooting in the field is a great option for demonstrations, training videos and location-specific information.
 Our mobile recording setup ensures proper lighting and crisp audio.

-Interview & Discussion
+Interview and Discussion

 Our studio can be reconfigured to record interviews or panel discussions with subject matter experts.